 - Embedding title tag modifiers: Title tag modifiers are words and phrases to attach to your title tag.
 When applied, your page will rank for lots of long-tail keywords.

 - Using the keyword once in the first 150 words: Make sure to use your keyword once here as Google puts more importance on your page’s first 100-150 words.
+Maybe choosing long tail keywords can be better.

 - Using the keyword in H1, H2, or H3 tags: Headings with keywords will lead to better ranking on the SERP.